markusmeingast/Pulse-Monitor/README.md

 ## 19.09.2019
 Hooked up ST7735S TFT screen to arduino.
 Plotting seems to work while keeping 200Hz sampling with Adafruit libraries.
-* Plotting failry clean with npoise only.
+* Plotting failry clean with noise only.
 To be tested with real ECG sensors.

+## 21.09.2019
+Installed ST7735S into case.
+Recorded 2h of data.
+* Pi hooked up to cellphone charger doesn't seem to work.
+Only hooked up to power-bank signals are clean.
+* Status LED doesn't respond anymore?
+To be tested on serial monitor.
+Possible delay required in python code.

+## 22.09.2019
+Recoded 1h of data.
+Recorded 7 events!
+Prepared overview plot for visualization.

 ## Event list
 * Event @ 20190712-161609-0077